Unearth the Power of Peat

 There are a few things to keep in mind when considering a retrofit to APTsorb or APTIVATOR.

 - APTsorb and APTIVATOR are organic sorption products, so they require a certain amount of contact time.
 More specifically, the performance of the media is sensitive to the velocity of the water.
 If the water is flowing too quickly, the peat surface does not have time to form bonds with the metal ions as they travel past.
 Recommended velocities are dependent on the type of metal, concentration levels and background chemistry, but a general rule of thumb is to keep the velocity less than 33 ft/hr (10 m/hr).
-Our flow and volume calculator can give some general guidance on system designs.
+Contact us for help to design a system with optimal flow rates.

 - In most cases, it is preferable to keep the ratio of bed height to bed diameter less than one.
 A shorter, squatter contactor is preferred over a taller, thinner vessel.
 Given the recommended velocities above, this configuration allows for a favorable volume of water to be treated while maintaining the residence time.